billchurch/iRules.tmbundle/README.md

 The bulk of the TCL syntax highlighting was pulled from the TCL bundle by Kevin Ballard.

 # Disclaimer
-I'm no longer maintaining the bundle, see my sublime-iRules bundle instead.
+I'm no longer maintaining the bundle, see my sublime-iRules bundle instead (https://github.com/billchurch/sublime-iRules).
+This is hopefully out of date now.